 Timing is everything – If you do plan on traveling outside of your immediate area, aim for the off-season.
 Prices are usually substantially lower, and you won’t have to deal with the crowds.
 Off-season depends on where you are: summer can be a terrific time to visit a ski resort, where you can get nice rooms and all the non-skiing amenities for a fraction of the cost of a winter trip.

 Short and sweet – You don’t have to go on a two-week trip in order to feel refreshed after a vacation.
 Take a long weekend or two, and maximize your itinerary by planning activities well ahead of time.

 Avoid unnecessary costs – Don’t find yourself trapped by additional charges or fees.
 For example, avoid hotel room phones, which often carry hefty surcharges.

-Pack your own meals – When on the road, avoid the urge to stop for snacks by bringing along your own sack of goodies.
+Pack your own meals – When on the road, avoid gas station convenience stores, which generally have higher prices.
 Also, check your local visitors’ center or websites for coupons to local restaurants.